jennerwein/swarmlab/swarm_shell_prov/README.md

 # Troubleshooting:

 - Permission denied:
-That mean that you need to execute the command with administrator account, please use **sudo** in Ubuntu.
-In Windows try to open the command line **as administrator**
+This means that you have to run the command with an administrator account.
+Please use **sudo** in Ubuntu.
+On Windows, try opening the command line **as an administrator**

 - Make sur that Hyper-V in Windows is not enabled:
 Installing VirtualBox on Windwos with enabled Hyper-V can cause Problems, for more information please visit this [link](https://www.vagrantup.com/docs/installation)
-To disabled Hyper-V in Windows 10, please execute the folowing command:
+Run please the following command to disable Hyper-V in Windows 10:

 ``` Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All ```